vyomasystems-lab/challenges-tlk1303/level1_design1/README.md

 ## Verification Environment

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.

-The test drives inputs to the Design Under Test (mux module here) which takes in 31 inputs from inp0, inp1 to inp30, along with a 5-bit select input sel and gives an output *out*
+The test drives inputs to the Design Under Test (mux module) which takes in 31 inputs from inp0 to inp30, along with a 5-bit select input sel and gives an output *out*

 The values are assigned to the input port using
 ```